 Harvard recently had another scandal with donated research funds, as reported by Harvard professor Naomi Oreskes in Scientific American, though the circumstances were quite different (Oreskes, 2020).

 The lost opportunity

-Harvard University had an opportunity here to really help people who are struggling with a debilitating illness.
-An illness that is being ignored by funding agencies and thus by the research community.
-It was an opportunity to help people who are routinely met with suspicion, derision, and inappropriate treatment by the medical system, and dogmatic disbelief everywhere, because there is a lack of science to demonstrate that MCS is indeed a “legitimate” medical concern.
+Harvard University had an opportunity here to really help people who are struggling with a debilitating illness, an illness that is being ignored by funding agencies and thus by the research community.
+It was an opportunity to help people who are routinely met with suspicion, derision, and inappropriate treatment by the medical system, and dogmatic disbelief everywhere, because there is a lack of science to demonstrate that MCS is indeed a “legitimate” medical problem.

 The Hoffman Program has done nothing to help.
 It was a lost opportunity.

 Bequeathing money for MCS research seems like an obvious way to help, but how to make sure it actually does any good?
 There needs to be oversight by people committed to helping the MCS sufferers, without compromising scientific integrity.
 Such oversight was not evident for the Harvard Hoffman Program.

 Make it right, Harvard

 Harvard is enormously rich.
 They should take $5 million dollars out of their endowment and make up for their egregious failure by creating a real MCS research program.
 It must be open to researchers everywhere, and there must be oversight that includes the MCS patient community, so the money does not get siphoned away again and the scientists do not repeat the same mistakes we’ve seen in so many studies (especially provocation studies).

 Articles about all aspects of living with MCS are available on www.eiwellspring.org